 Benefits of Direct Mail Marketing

-Most people skim through their physical mail before tossing it.
-A creative and colourful piece of mail will stand out more than it would in the digital space.
+Most people skim through their physical advertising mail before deciding what to keep or discard.
+A creative and colourful direct mail piece is more likely to catch their eye and leave a lasting impression compared to similar efforts in the digital space.

 The Dos and Don’ts of Running a Direct Mail Campaign